elesiuta/pyxargs/README.md

 optional arguments:
-  -h, --help            show this help message and exit -s                    support for multiple commands to be run sequentially
+  -h, --help            show this help message and exit --examples            print example usage
+  -s                    support for multiple commands to be run sequentially
-                        by encapsulating each in quotes -d base-directory     default: os.getcwd()
+                        by encapsulating in quotes (each its own string) -d base-directory     default: os.getcwd()
   -m input-mode         options are:
                         file    = build commands from filenames and execute in